HYPA: Efficient Detection of Path Anomalies in Time Series Data on Networks: Experiments

 \section{Experiments}

-We now show that we can use the scores calculated by \methodname to detect paths with anomalous frequencies.
-We first validate our method in both synthetically generated data with known implanted anomalies and in real data with ground truth path anomaly labels generated by numerical simulation.
-Then, we apply our method to empirical time series data on transportation, information, and social networks, showing that the under- and over-represented paths fall into different classes that can be validated using semantic and geographic features.
+In this section we show that we can use the scores calculated by \methodname to detect paths with anomalous frequencies.\footnote{An implementation is available at \url{github.com/tlarock/hypa}.} We note that the datasets we consider do not come with anomaly labels, and that we do not expect our notion of anomalous paths to correspond directly with any existing labeled data, since we have defined the anomalies we are detecting within a specific mathematical frame, rather than as deviation from a domain dependent ``normal''.
+With this in mind, we apply \methodname\ to synthetic data with known anomalies and empirical data representing trajectories through a transportation network.
+We show that the under- and over-represented paths detected without supervision fall into classes that can be validated using semantic and geographic information.